kiprenko/openai-playground/dall-e-3-playground-1-draw-a-picture-of-me-now.md

-# GPT-4 Playground 1: History teacher
+# DALL-E 3 Playground 1: Draw a picture of me now

 ## Conversation
 ### Input 1